gvwilson/thirdbit/_posts/2016/2016-04-09-for-some-value-of-just.md

   but they were a lot more coordinated than I was, and (demonstrably) a lot less worried about making themselves look ridiculous<sup><a href="#1">1</a></sup>.
   I had the same feeling twenty years later when I first started playing jazz.
-  My teacher said, quite sincerely, "Just play something&mdash;anything," and was genuinely puzzled when I said, "But I don't know what to do."
+  My teacher said, quite sincerely, "Just play something–anything," and was genuinely puzzled when I said, "But I don't know what to do."
 </p>
 <p>